Inside: How to make slime with liquid starch – only 2 ingredients! Find out why liquid starch slime is the easiest slime recipe to make!

 How to Make Slime with Liquid Starch

-In this tutorial I’ll show you how to make the basic 2-ingredient liquid starch slime using white glue.
+In this tutorial I’ll show you how to make the basic 2-ingredient slime recipe with starch using white glue.
 Once you have this recipe, you can use it to make so many different slimes!

 After you master the basic liquid starch slime recipe below, try these fun recipes:

-TIP: If you’d like to customize your slime with food coloring and/or glitter, mix it into the glue before you add your activator.
+TIP: If you’d like to customize your slime with natural food coloring dye and/or slime-friendly glitter, mix it into the glue before you add your activator.
+You can also use colored glue to keep this a 2-ingredient slime recipe!

 Finish kneading slime by hand.